IBM/terratorch/docs/quick_start.md

 # Quick start
+## Configuring the environment

+### Python
-We suggest using `3.10 <= Python <= 3.12`.
+TerraTorch is currently tested for Python in `3.10 <= Python <= 3.12`.

 To get started, make sure to have `[PyTorch](https://pytorch.org/get-started/locally/) >= 2.0.0` and [GDAL](https://gdal.org/index.html) installed.

+### GDAL
-Installing GDAL can be quite a complex process.
-If you don't have GDAL set up on your system, we reccomend using a conda environment and installing it with `conda install -c conda-forge gdal`.
+GDAL is required  to read and write TIFF images.
+It is usually easy to install in Unix/Linux systems, but if it is not your case we reccomend using a conda environment and installing it with `conda install -c conda-forge gdal`.

+## Installing TerraTorch
 For a stable point-release, use `pip install terratorch`.
 If you prefer to get the most recent version of the main branch, install the library with `pip install git+https://github.com/IBM/terratorch.git`.

 To install as a developer (e.g. to extend the library) clone this repo, and run `pip install -e .`.

+## Creating Backbones

 You can interact with the library at several levels of abstraction.
 Each deeper level of abstraction trades off some amount of flexibility for ease of use and configuration.

-## Creating Backbones

 In the simplest case, we might only want access a backbone and code all the rest ourselves.
 In this case, we can simply use the library as a backbone factory:

 ```python title="Instantiating a prithvi backbone"